 4- Gynecomastia Can be Caused by Illness

-Health problems like kidney disease, an overactive thyroid, or a cancerous tumor on a gland that controls hormones have all been shown to cause gynecomastia symptoms in males.
+Health problems like kidney disease, an overactive thyroid, or a cancerous tumor on a gland that controls the balance of hormones have all been shown to cause severe gynecomastia symptoms in males.

 5- Gynecomastia Can Affect One Breast or Both